Coronavirus information for people with chest, heart and stroke conditions

 - Cough into your elbow or the crook of your arm to reduce the spread of germs and throw away used tissues as soon as you can.

-- Wear a face covering/mask in enclosed spaces where social distancing is not possible, e.g. in shops or on public transport, if you are able to.
+- Wear a face covering/mask in enclosed spaces, e.g. in shops or on public transport, if you are able to.

 If you or someone in your household shows symptoms of COVID-19, then everyone in the house must not leave your home for any reason.
 This is called ‘self-isolating’.